jneug/typst-nassi/README.md

 ![](assets/example-3.png)

-Since **nassi** uses **cetz** for drawing, you can add diagrams diretly to a canvas.
-Each block gets a name within the diagram to reference it within the drawing:
+Since **nassi** uses **cetz** for drawing, you can add diagrams directly to a canvas.
+Each block gets a name within the diagram group to reference it in the drawing:

 ````typst
 #import "@preview/cetz:0.2.2"